-BdL market Euro MTF market EU-regulated market Exchange-regulated market The CSSF, Luxembourg's supervisory authority, is in charge of prospectus approval.
-The Luxembourg Stock Exchange is in charge of prospectus approval.
-Eligible for a European passport.
-Exchange-regulated market The Luxembourg Stock Exchange is in charge of prospectus approval.
-No European passport provided.
-Outside the scope of the Prospectus and Transparency Obligation Directives .
-Financial reporting is in line with IFRS.
-However, other accounting standards, such Entry for issuers is subject to the Prospectus and Transparency Obligation Directives.
-Issuers subject to International Financial Financial reporting is in line with IFRS.
+BdL market EU-regulated market Euro MTF market Exchange-regulated market • The CSSF, Luxembourg's supervisory authority, is in charge of prospectus approval.
+The Luxembourg Stock Exchange is in charge of prospectus approval. • Eligible for a European passport. • No European passport provided. • Entry for issuers is subject to the Prospectus and Transparency Obligation Directives.
+Outside the scope of the Prospectus and Transparency Obligation Directives . • Issuers subject to International Financial • Financial reporting is in line with IFRS.
 Reporting Standards (IFRS), or an equivalent, for non-EU issuers.
 However, other accounting standards, such as Generally Accepted Accounting Principles (GAAP), are accepted.